 A growing worldwide phenomenon:

-According to Lew Geffen Sotheby’s International Realty Executive Director Sandy Geffen, who has more than three decades of property industry experience under her belt, South Africa isn’t immune to this trend.
+Sandy Geffen, Executive Director of Lew Geffen Sotheby's International Realty, who has more than three decades of experience working in the real estate sector, believes that South Africa is not immune to this trend.

-“Young adults are living with their parents for longer, affordable retirement accommodation is in short supply, and homeownership is frequently delayed for years as young families, and first-time buyers now have to save for larger deposits;"
+According to Geffen, "young adults are living with their parents for longer," affordable housing for retirees is in scarce supply; "homeownership is routinely delayed for years as young families," and "first-time buyers now have to save for larger deposits;"

 The benefits of this type of arrangement:

-“There’s always a silver lining to be found in any challenging situation, and in this instance, there are several, even if it’s a case of three generations squeezed into one not overly large home," the author says.
+"There is always a silver lining to be found in any challenging situation, and in this instance, there are several, even if it's a case of three generations squeezed into one not overly large home," the author says.
 "In this case, it's a case of three generations squeezed into one not overly large home."

-According to Geffen, "few families can afford to have a parent stay at home today, and many are finding it difficult to cover the costs of childcare, so in this way, the need for care for both grandchildren and grandparents can be seamlessly accommodated”, says Geffen.
+According to Geffen, "few families can afford to have a parent stay at home today, and many are finding it difficult to cover the costs of childcare; therefore, the requirement for care for both grandkids and grandparents can be addressed in a fashion that is seamless."

 The challenges of multigenerational and dual Living: